-An enterprise-level, fully layered cyber security solution for SMBs
+Security Shield: An enterprise-level, fully layered cyber security solution

-When it comes to cybersecurity, SMBs are at risk, vulnerable, and exposed.
-Why?
+When it comes to cybersecurity, small to mid-sized businesses, cities, and counties are vulnerable and exposed.

 There are three main reasons:

-- SMBs don’t believe they are a target
+- They don’t believe they are a target

 - Only the top few security concerns are addressed and protected